Enigma Variations: Variation II (Allegro) "H.D.S-P."

 Richard Baxter Townshend, Oxford don and author of the Tenderfoot series of books; brother-in-law of the W.M.B. depicted in Variation IV.
-This variation references R.B.T's presentation of an old man in some amateur theatricals ‒ the low voice flying off occasionally into "soprano" timbre.
+According to Elgar, the variation "has a reference R.B.T's presentation of an old man in some amateur theatricals ‒ the low voice flying off occasionally into 'soprano' timbre.
+The oboe gives a somewhat pert version of the theme, and the growing grumpiness of the bassoons is important".

 Variation IV (Allegro di molto) "W.M.B."

-William Meath Baker, squire of Hasfield, Gloucestershire and benefactor of several public buildings in Fenton, Stoke-on-Trent, brother-in-law of R.B.T. depicted in Variation III, and (step) uncle of Dora Penny in Variation X. He "expressed himself somewhat energetically".
-This is the shortest of the variations.
+William Meath Baker, squire of Hasfield, Gloucestershire and benefactor of several public buildings in Fenton, Stoke-on-Trent, brother-in-law of R.B.T. depicted in Variation III, and (step) uncle of Dora Penny in Variation X. This is the shortest of the variations.
+Elgar wrote that it depicts Baker hurriedly leaving a room with an inadvertent bang of the door and the teasing attitude of some of his guests.

 Variation V (Moderato) "R.P.A."

-Richard Penrose Arnold, the son of the poet Matthew Arnold, and an amateur pianist.
+Richard Penrose Arnold, the son of the poet Matthew Arnold, and an amateur pianist, who, according to Elgar, played in "a self-taught manner, evading difficulties but suggesting in a mysterious way the real feeling".
+Arnold's serious conversation "was continually broken up by whimsical and witty remarks".
+The theme is given by the basses "with solemnity and in the ensuing major portion there is much light-hearted badinage among the wind instruments".
 This variation leads into the next without pause.

 Variation VI (Andantino) "Ysobel"

 Isabel Fitton, a viola pupil of Elgar.
-Elgar explained, "It may be noticed that the opening bar, a phrase made use of throughout the variation, is an 'exercise' for crossing the strings – a difficulty for beginners; on this is built a pensive and, for a moment, romantic movement."
+Elgar explained, "It may be noticed that the opening bar, a phrase made use of throughout the variation, is an 'exercise' for crossing the strings – a difficulty for beginners; on this is built a pensive and, for a moment, romantic movement".

 Variation VII (Presto) "Troyte"

-Arthur Troyte Griffith, a Malvern architect and one of Elgar's firmest friends.
+Troyte Griffith, a Malvern architect and one of Elgar's firmest friends.
 The variation, with a time signature of 1/1, good-naturedly mimics his enthusiastic incompetence on the piano.
 It may also refer to an occasion when Griffith and Elgar were out walking and got caught in a thunderstorm.
 The pair took refuge in the house of Winifred and Florence Norbury (Sherridge, Leigh Sinton, near Malvern), to which the next variation refers.

 Variation VIII (Allegretto) "W.N."

 Winifred Norbury, one of the secretaries of the Worcester Philharmonic Society.
 "Really suggested by an eighteenth-century house.
 The gracious personalities of the ladies are sedately shown.
-W.N. was more connected with the music than others of the family, and her initials head the movement; to justify this position a little suggestion of a characteristic laugh is given."
+W.N. was more connected with the music than others of the family, and her initials head the movement; to justify this position a little suggestion of a characteristic laugh is given".

 This variation is linked to the next by a single note held by the first violins.